zkweb-framework/ZKWeb/README.md

 - Visual page editor
 	- Prepared and planned

-Version: 0.9.8 testing (backward compatibility is not provided yet)<br/>
+Version: 1.0.0 beta 1 (Backward compatibility is provided as much as possible)<br/>

-ZKWeb provided both Asp.Net and Asp.Net Core version now.<br/>
+ZKWeb support running on Asp.Net, Asp.Net Core and Owin.<br/>
-For Asp.Net Core version please checkout `aspnet_core` branch.<br/>
-Both version compatible with same plugins.<br/>
+All version compatible with same plugins.<br/>
 Plugins should use the abstraction layer ZKWeb provided, and shouldn't dependent on Asp.Net (Core).<br/>

 Plugins: http://github.com/zkweb-framework/ZKWeb.Plugins<br/>